 After the uniform has presoaked, check it over for any remaining stains, such as after-game pizza.
 Cold water is the trick for almost all stains that come a cheerleader's way on synthetic uniforms.
 Hot water should be used sparingly for grease or oily stains.
 The presoaking techniques will usually take care of most stains.

 Cheerleading may be a team sport but the uniform should travel alone or with other similar fabrics through the washing machine.
-Do not wash the uniform with other household laundry.
+Do not wash the uniform with the regular household laundry.
 Most clothes contain cotton or a cotton blend; the lint will come off and cling to the uniform's letters and decals.

 Never put a sports uniform in the clothes dryer.
 High heat causes shrinking, sets in stains, and fades colors.
 Hang the uniform to air dry away from direct sunlight.
 If you are in a rush and must use a dryer, choose the air only cycle and allow the uniform to tumble for about 10 minutes.